honthao/bird-classifier/README.md

 ## Results

+Applying different data transformations when processing the images helps increase the accuracy by aprroximately 10% (from 70.05% to 81.2%).
+I was suprised at how much improvement to the model's accuracy achieves by applying different data transformations alone.
+But this makes sense because resizing and normalizing the images better fit them with the inputs expected by the pre-trained model.

 In terms of learning rates, the results above show that 0.01 performs the best for 15 epochs with an accuracy of 72%.
-Even though 0.001 shows the best convergence, the gradient descent is slower and it would take more epochs to reach the optimum/improve its accuracy.
+Even though 0.001 shows the best convergence, the gradient descent is slower and it would take more epochs than 15 to reach the optimum/improve its accuracy.
 Instead of increasing the number of epochs and have longer training runtime (high cost) to improve the accuracy of 0.001, I think it would be better to use regularization techniques like dropout or data augmentation to prevent overfitting when lr = 0.01 and increase its accuracy.

 Starting out with an accuracy of 70.05%, I was able to improve my model to 82.85% and currently place 7th on the leaderboard through applying different data transformations before training and tuning hyperparameters.